algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 One file on the command line.

-- Arg[0] -  The input data will be a text file containing a program written in the assembly language.
-The program will be read by the interpreter and executed on the virtual processor.
+- Arg[0] -  The input data will be an ASM2 file containing a program written in the assembly language.
+The file will be read by the interpreter and executed on the virtual processor.

 ### 3. Output data